ZupIT/opensource-tech-radar/content/en/categories/languages-frameworks/typescript.md

 type="post"
 layout="details"
 isNew="true"
-description="Typescript is an open-source programming language developed by Microsoft.
+description="Typescript is an open source programming language developed by Microsoft.
 It is a strict syntactic superset of JavaScript and adds optional static typing to the language."
 +++

 {{% tabs/group %}}
-  {{% tabs/item id="0" title="What is it?" content="<p>Typescript is an open-source programming language developed by Microsoft.
+  {{% tabs/item id="0" title="What is it?" content="<p>Typescript is an open source programming language developed by Microsoft.
 It is a strict syntactic superset of JavaScript and adds optional static typing to the language.</p>" %}}

   {{% tabs/item id="1" title="Why?" content="<p>We use it in the development of the Visual Studio Code (VSCode) plugin.</p>" %}}